spacelift-io/user-documentation/docs/concepts/worker-pools.md

 kubectl scale workerpools my-worker-pool --replicas=5
 ```

+#### Billing for Kubernetes Workers

+Kubernetes workers are billed based on the number of provisioned workers that you have, exactly the same as for any of our other ways of running workers.
+What this means in practice is that you will be billed based on the number of workers defined by the `poolSize` of your WorkerPool, _even when those workers are idle and not processing any runs_.

 #### Migrating from Docker-in-Docker

 If you currently use our [Docker-in-Docker Helm chart](https://github.com/spacelift-io/spacelift-helm-charts/tree/main/spacelift-worker-pool) to run your worker pools, we recommend that you switch to our worker pool operator.
 For full details of how to install the operator and setup a worker pool, please see the [installation](#installation) section.